LinShi11/CSCI4-5448/README.md

 * We include a numeric ending to all the vehicles in the order that it was purchased.
 Therefore, we thought it was okay to use that for the numeric ending for monster truck.
 * Based on the requirement, it seems that the use of Flow API was not required, so I used the Flow API, but we do not think that it was utilized correctly.
 * The tracker is used to keep track of both FNCD income at the end of the day.
+* We used the multi-threading to run the simulation in parallel.
+Therefore, instead of North complete all washing then South starting.
+Both of the FNCD are completing and announcing the task.
+Therefore, we added the name of the FNCD to try and distinguish that.